tanuj888/Terraform-with-CI-CD/README.md

 ![This is an image](https://github.com/tanuj888/Terraform-with-CI-CD/blob/main/Terraform.png)

 ## Project Title -Terraform-with-CI-CD
-This project is used to deploy Infrastructurelike VPC,subnets through terraform and automating it with the help of Jenkins CI/CD pipeline.
+This project is used to deploy Infrastructure like VPC,subnets through terraform and automating it with the help of Jenkins CI/CD pipeline.
 ## Project Description
 This Project contains a full, real-world solution for setting up an environment using DevOps technologies and practices for deploying cloud services/cloud infrastructure like Virtual Private Cloud to AWS.
 ## Technology Used/Details